LostBeard/BlazorWASMSIMDDetectExample/README.md

 Here are 2 options to handle SIMD compatibility issues.
 ## Option 1 - Disable SIMD support
 This is the simplest option and only requires adding the flag ```<WasmEnableSIMD>false</WasmEnableSIMD>``` to your project's .csproj file inside a ```<PropertyGroup>```.
-This is the easiest and most compatible way to get around a lack of SIMD support but you lose the ability to take advantage if it is supported.
+This is the easiest and most compatible way to get around a lack of SIMD support but you lose the ability to take advantage if it is supported. `<WasmEnableExceptionHandling>false</WasmEnableExceptionHandling>` is also recommended for compatibility builds.

 I also recommend disabling ```BlazorWebAssemblyJiterpreter``` in your compatibility build.
 Testing on systems that did not support SIMD with SIMD disabled builds would get an exception ```MONO_WASM: get_Cache:0 code generation failed: CompileError: at offset 161: bad type U ...``` and also the message ```MONO_WASM: Disabling jiterpreter after 2 failures```.
 Setting ```<BlazorWebAssemblyJiterpreter>false</BlazorWebAssemblyJiterpreter>``` fixes it.